khulnasoft/tradescope/docs/faq.md

 ```
 from a separate terminal window.

-On Windows, the `--logfile` option is also supported by Tradescope and you can use the `findstr` command to search the log for the string of interest:
+On Windows, the `--logfile` option is also supported by Freqtrade and you can use the `findstr` command to search the log for the string of interest:
 ```
 > type \path\to\mylogfile.log | findstr "something"
 ```

 ## Hyperopt module

-### Why does tradescope not have GPU support?
+### Why does freqtrade not have GPU support?

 First of all, most indicator libraries don't have GPU support - as such, there would be little benefit for indicator calculations.
 The GPU improvements would only apply to pandas-native calculations - or ones written by yourself.

-For hyperopt, tradescope is using scikit-optimize, which is built on top of scikit-learn.
+For hyperopt, freqtrade is using scikit-optimize, which is built on top of scikit-learn.
 Their statement about GPU support is [pretty clear](https://scikit-learn.org/stable/faq.html#will-you-add-gpu-support).

 GPU's also are only good at crunching numbers (floating point operations).